coateds/windows-installation-recipes/README.md

 # windows-installation-recipes

 ## Next Version goals:
-* Make this work with Windows Hyper-V kitchen VMs
+* Make this work with Windows Hyper-V kitchen VMs - (Mostly) Done

+## Version 0.2.0
+Recipes
+* access-rdp
+* active-directory
+* install-iis-serverinfo
+* install-packages
+* powershell-demo
+* windows-tweaks

 ## Version 0.1.1
 This version has been minimally tested with windows on Azure for the following recipes: